gboehl/dime_sampler/README.rst

     ...
     # off you go sampling

-The rest of the usage is analog to emcee, see `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_.
+The rest of the usage is analog to emcee.
+See below for getting a quickstart or have a look `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_ for details.
 The parameters specific to the ``DIMEMove`` are documented `here <https://dime-sampler.readthedocs.io/en/latest/modules.html#>`_.

 Tutorial